 ‘To All the Boys I’ve Loved Before’ is typical teenage mush, albeit an extremely popular one at that, and there is absolutely nothing wrong with being that if you have a taste for it.
 The Netflix film sure wasn’t looking to get nominated for film awards, and it plays out as such: mostly harmless, entertaining stuff.
 The film is about a teenage girl who privately writes a letter to every guy she has had a crush on, only to have the letters by herself.
 Her love life is thrown into the wind when the letters are posted, and all of the boys she has ever loved before confront her about it.
 You can watch the film here.

 Now, this is a teen comedy that I happened to love.
 Alex Truelove, the central character from a nice twist on whose name the film receives its title, is the perfect kid, with a great academic score and a great girlfriend, with a bright future ahead of him, until he encounters a charming gay kid and goes on an exploration of his sexuality.
-It is a liberating film, one that doesn’t take itself too seriously but at the same time knows what it’s doing.
-It’s funny and charming and ticks off all the boxes on what a perfectly watchable teen rom-com should be.
+It is a liberating film that doesn’t take itself too seriously but also knows what it’s doing.
+It’s funny, charming, and ticks off all the boxes on what a perfectly watchable teen rom-com should be.
 Highly recommended, you can watch the movie here.

 Growing up in a conservative town in India is quite different from growing up in the States, and while Bollywood rarely does quality movies on growing up, ‘Udaan’ would certainly top that list for me if there were enough to make a list, that is.
 Featuring a winning performance from Rajat Barmecha and Ronit Roy, who is terrifyingly cruel as the authoritarian dad, and a beyond extraordinary score by Amit Trivedi that is the soul of this film, ‘Udaan’ is a heartfelt ode to your days in school and what it felt like leaving your friends behind and starting a completely new life for those who can relate.
 Exceedingly well done, Vikramaditya Motwane!
 Feel free to watch the movie here.